by Dr Louise Santhanam, General Practitioner

 - Babies are often discharged early without the care plan which would accompany a more preterm infant

-- Babies are often small and may require additional support to establish successful breastfeeding
+- Babies are often small and may require additional support to establish effective direct breastfeeding

 - Each infant must be managed individually in terms of whether he/she is woken for feeds or has responsive/baby-led feeding